-This section consists of a group of some of the most experienced, seasoned and talented AUSAs in the office, charged with developing and prosecuting some of the district’s most sophisticated and high-profile cases in the areas of terrorism and national security, public corruption, export control and environmental crimes.
-Additionally, the section is often tasked to handle special projects and cases as selected by the United States Attorney.
+This section is charged with developing and prosecuting cases in the areas of terrorism and national security, public corruption, export control and environmental crimes.

 AUSAs who handle Anti-Terrorism matters are a group of specialized prosecutors who work closely with federal, state and local law enforcement officers assigned to Joint Terrorism Task Forces (JTTFs) located in Houston and McAllen.
 In an attempt to prevent the occurrence of terrorist activity in the SDTX and elsewhere, AUSAs assigned to this group investigate and prosecute individuals with known links to international and domestic terrorism.
 They also prosecute special interest aliens, alien smugglers and persons involved in the illegal and unlawful exportation of prohibited technology.
 Perpetrators of elaborate hoaxes who threaten innocent people with the use of weapons of mass destruction are also prosecuted by our AUSAs.